 THE GRASSHOPPER AND THE ANT

 Perhaps the problem with America these days is that too many people want something for nothing.
-President Trump still wants a wall.
-Bernie Sanders wants to give all Americans free medical care for $30 trillion.
+Former President Trump still wants people to believe the election was a fraud.
+President Biden wants to give us a $3 trillion “Build Back Better” program that won’t cost us anything.
 And we all want the people we disagree with – and face it, they’re all wrong – to shut the hell up.

 Here’s a Vermont case about someone else who wanted something for nothing, a modern take on the grasshopper and the ant.
 About 50 years ago, the brothers Stanley partnered up to buy some woodland.
 But only industrious brother George, a busy little worker ant, ponied up the cash for the place, paid the taxes, paid the rent, and managed the affairs of the woodland.
 Grasshopper John was too busy doing whatever grasshoppers do.